katharostech/unofficialgreenember.ktech.studio/src/pages/projects/helmer-on-the-nes.md

 ## Play Now!

 You can play what terribly little we have of the game so far in your browser right now!
-OK, really it's only a title screen that makes a noise when you press the start button.
-But that is chaning quickly.
+So far we only have a title screen that makes a noise when you press the start button, and a screen where you can slide the character around, but progress has been fairly steady.
 This page and demo will be updated as we make more progress.

 [Play Online!][emu]